USS Bowfin: Fourth patrol

 Underway on 28 February 1944, the submarine headed for the Celebes Sea.
 On 10 March, her crew sighted a convoy of four ships screened by two escorts.
 Bowfin fired six bow tubes, but four of the torpedoes exploded prematurely.
 Japanese planes forced Griffith to dive, thus preventing anyone on board from observing the fate of the two other torpedoes.
 During the ensuing action, in which the escorts searched for the submarine, and she, in turn, strove to hide at some 350 ft below the surface, a chain dragged by one of the Japanese hunters scraped across Bowfins hull.
-Meanwhile, depth charge explosions – more than 20 – shook the submarine severely, but did no debilitating damage.
-When Griffith dared to rise to the surface, he saw a cargo ship down by the stern being taken under tow.
+Meanwhile, depth-charge explosions – more than 20 – shook the submarine severely, but did no debilitating damage.
+When Griffith dared to rise to the surface, he saw a cargo ship down by the stern, being taken under tow.
 Despite the efforts of the enemy escorts and of five circling Japanese aircraft, Bowfin attacked the convoy, but could not follow the progress of her torpedoes because one of them had boomeranged and threatened her by running in a circular pattern.
 She dived to escape the danger and did not come up again until the next day.
 She attacked the cargo ship again, but the Japanese escorts drove her down once more.
-Later that day, she rose to periscope depth, found the damaged ship alone, and finished the Tsukikawa Maru off with four torpedoes.
+Later that day, she rose to periscope depth, found the damaged ship alone, and finished off the Tsukikawa Maru with four torpedoes.

 The submarine then began looking for the rest of the convoy, caught up with it well after dark, and fired her remaining torpedoes, but none scored.
-She then headed back to Darwin for more, and stood out to sea again on 15 March with a fresh supply.
+She then headed back to Darwin for more and stood out to sea again on 15 March with a fresh supply.
 Three days later, she emptied her bow tubes while attacking a small convoy, but all six either ran under their targets or missed wide of their marks.
-The inevitable depth charge barrage followed, but proved to be equally ineffective.
-When Bowfin attacked again later that day, she launched four torpedoes – all of which were wasted.
+The inevitable depth-charge barrage followed, but proved to be equally ineffective.
+When Bowfin attacked again later that day, she launched four torpedoes, all of which were wasted.

 She did better on the night of 24 March, when at the end of a long chase, she attacked a five-ship convoy in the Celebes Sea, sinking two cargo ships: Sinkyo Maru and Bengal Maru.
 She also damaged a third ship, but could not finish her off for want of torpedoes.
 As a result, she returned to Darwin, where she arrived on 1 April.